 - Expy: The creators based his looks on Theodore Roosevelt.
 In role, however, he seems to fit closer to Alexander Kerensky.

-- He Who Fights Monsters: Starts the war in a heroic attempt to avenge his son and create a new society based on social merit rather than corrupt oligarchy.
-Ends up fighting a desperate dragging war that leaves swathes of animals dead, and his vision abandoned in favor of survival.
+- He Who Fights Monsters: Starts the war in a heroic attempt to avenge his son and create a new society based on social merit rather than a corrupt oligarchy.
+Ends up fighting a desperate dragging war that leaves swathes of animals dead, and his vision abandoned in favor of merely survival.

 - Interclass Friendship: He initially befriends the commoner Hopper in hopes of an alliance to overthrow the Civilized.
-Their friendship lasts until its clear that there isn't enough food for both their armies to share.
+Their friendship lasts until it's clear that there isn't enough food for both their armies to share.

 - It's Personal: Started the civil war after his son was harvested.
 He does end up avenging his son, just not in the way he imagined.